Snip3rM00n/pnsqc_workshop_2024/README.md

 ### Help, the website under test went blank

 This is a known issue and can happen if certain elements are cleared inadvertently.
 Simply refresh the page to get all the content back.
 In the future, avoid completely clearing out a field, rather add any kind of content for it to keep the page alive.

+### A modal appeared while running one of the test commands and broke the tests

+This occasionally happens on this page under test because it has elements overlap each other that can also just disappear without warning (known issue).
+Try re-running the tests.